Formguru/guru-swift-sdk/README.md

 ## Recording
 If you wish to record the captured video then you can use an [AVAssetWriter](https://developer.apple.com/documentation/avfoundation/avassetwriter) to output each captured frame to a file.
 See [here](https://gist.github.com/yusuke024/b5cd3909d9d7f9e919291491f6b381f0#file-viewcontroller-swift-L82) for an example implementation.

+# Requirements
+This SDK requires iOS 15 or higher to function.
+It will throw a runtime error if run on iOS >= 13 and < 15.

+It has been tested for performance on iPhone 12 and higher. iPhone 11 will function, albeit with slower performance.

 # Development
 ## How to rebuild generated model classes
 If a new VipnasEndToEnd.mlpackage is available, then from root of package: